Anadeprado/GLaDOS_AI/README.md

-# GLaDOS_AI
-This project recreates GLaDOS from Portal 2 as a real robot, combining mechanical design with advanced AI.
-It features articulated hardware and AI-driven voice, dialogue, and behavior to bring her personality to life through interactive, character-rich responses.
+# GLaDOS AI - Robot Project – Hardware & AI Integration

-# Project Description: Building and Programming a GLaDOS-Inspired Robot
+# Project Description:

-This project focuses on the design, construction, and intelligent programming of a physical robot modeled after GLaDOS, the iconic artificial intelligence from the Portal 2 video game.
-The initiative combines both hardware development and cutting-edge artificial intelligence to bring the character to life in the real world.
+This project aims to build a real-life version of GLaDOS from Portal 2, combining robotics and advanced AI.
+The hardware involves constructing a suspended robotic structure with articulated movements to mimic GLaDOS’s iconic design.
+On the software side, we use cutting-edge AI models for voice synthesis, natural language understanding, and behavior simulation to recreate her sarcastic, intelligent personality.
+The result is an interactive robot capable of realistic conversation and dynamic, character-driven responses.

 ## 1. Hardware Construction
 The hardware phase involves creating a physical replica of GLaDOS with articulated mechanical components.
 The structure includes: